Victor3DPetersson/Hail/README.md

 - [] Make resource registry thread safe, could be done by locking it on write operations and waiting on read
 - [x] 2D camera for the 2D rendering
 - [] Resource registration Init Check if current path does not match the meta resource project path, and make a function to clean that up.
-- [] Implement batch rendering of sprites
+- [x] Implement batch rendering of sprites and fonts
 - [] Spline objects
 - [x] Implement VMA on the Vulkan backend
 - [x] VMA implement texture support